 - Valuing the restaurant– The restaurant industry is a specialized industry that some books and records can be creative.
-EATS Restaurant Brokers are trained using the following methods:
+EATS Broker is trained using the following methods:

 - A liquidation asset-based approach determines the net cash that would be received if all assets were sold, goodwill, location, and lease terms.

 - Earning Value Approaches-based on the owner’s past performance of restaurant financials.
 This method includes tax returns to find out the Seller’s true owner benefit for ownership.